Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 \subsection{$\{G,H\}=0$: Solution transformations}

-We use the mini-superspace models discussed so far and demonstrate that generators $G$ with $\{G,H\}=0$ map a physical solution to another in the same theory with $H$, where both satisfy $H\approx 0$.
-Among the generators of the Schrödinger symmetry, $\tP_a$ and $\tJ_{ab}$ are of this type.
+We use the mini-superspace models discussed so far and demonstrate that generators $G$ satisfying $\{G,H\}=0$ map a physical solution to another in the same theory with $H$, where both satisfy $H\approx 0$.
+Among the generators of Schrödinger symmetry, $\tP_a$ and $\tJ_{ab}$ are of this type.
 We will pick up particularly interesting cases.